We want to share a little more about the path that made Telaya a reality.

 As both of us were ready to turn 40, we decided on the beaches of Cabo that we needed to find that passion for life again.
 So we asked ourselves what it was we were passionate about.
 Our answers to each other revolved primarily around family, friends, and teaching crucial life values to our boys.
 We are also very passionate about travel – our two favorite places in the world being specifically the Teton Mountain range in Wyoming and more generally the beach (or playa in Spanish).
 And we loved wine – the tastings, the pairings with food, the fact that wine production combines our respect and experience with agriculture with our science backgrounds.
 We talked and planned as we walked many miles on the beaches of Mexico.
 It was on one early morning of that trip that Earl came up with the name Telaya (combining our beloved Tetons with playa) and drew our logo of a mountain range and ocean waves in the sand.
 And so our new endeavor was born.

-We were fortuitously introduced to Victor Cruz through the good people of Anelare Winery and our close personal friends, Chris and Rae.
+We fortuitously made contact and connections with a group of very talented winemakers in Washington State.
 Through these introductions and discussions, we were able to strike a partnership to produce a product of which we knew would both meet the quality standards we wanted and represent the Telaya brand well.
-Victor is not only a very talented master winemaker, but a wonderful person that we have thoroughly enjoyed working with to produce our hand-crafted wine.

 Telaya seems like the perfect fit for us – this blending of our passions.
 And we view this as only the first step.
 We have many plans and dreams for the future – both for us, our family and for the company.